 This Internal Reference is shown to the far right of the Keyword for that entry, and identifies the entry precisely, much more clearly than writing

-Please use the following document as a Template and add the appropriate details to create a Word document, and send this as an attachment by regular email to me at
+Please use the following document as a Template and add the appropriate details (or changes or additions) to create a new Word document (call it any name of your choice), and send this as an attachment by regular email to me at